Hospice for Cancer

 Can hospice care for cancer patients be provided at home?

 Yes, hospice care for cancer patients can be provided at home.
 In fact, providing hospice care in the patient’s home is one of the core principles of hospice care.
-Hospice care providers work closely with patients and their families to develop a plan of care that is tailored to the patient’s needs and preferences and that allows the patient to remain in the comfort of their own home.
+Hospice care providers work closely with patients and their families to develop a plan of care that is tailored to the patient’s needs and preferences and that allows the patient to be comfortable wherever they call home.

 In-home hospice care for cancer patients may include medical and nursing care, as well as emotional, spiritual, and practical support.
 The hospice care team may visit the patient’s home regularly to provide care, monitor symptoms, and adjust treatment as needed.
 They may also provide equipment and supplies, such as hospital beds, oxygen tanks, and medications, to help manage the patient’s symptoms and improve their comfort.